CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 ![Multi attach](../img/multi-attach.drawio.svg)

 This feature has several advantages and disadvantages.
 On one side it allows to share files among VMs without any kind of intermediary server that you will need with solutions like `NFS` or `GlusterFS`.
 This reduces the number of VMs needed, thus less maintenance and less single points of failure.
 On the other hand, it is necessary to run what is called a [clustered file system](https://en.wikipedia.org/wiki/Clustered_file_system#SHARED-DISK) like [Oracle Cluster File System 2 (ocfs2)](https://en.wikipedia.org/wiki/OCFS2), or Red Hat [Global File System (GFS2)](https://en.wikipedia.org/wiki/GFS2).
 These systems need a cluster of connected daemons that will coordinate the read and write operations of the files.
 Each VM runs a copy of the daemon and there is no master, but a quorum based system.
-The configuration, maintenance and operations of these file systems are not a trivial task.
 The choice between the two file systems depends on the use case and preferences based on vendors.
 In our tests GFS2 seems to be more suitable to Redhat based systems and OCFS2 to Debian ones, but your mileage might vary.

+!!!
+Warning
-The guides below are a starting point and do not cover all possibilities, for more comprehensive information, please check the upstream documentation.
+    The configuration, maintenance and operations of these file systems are **not a trivial task**.
+The guides below are as a **starting point** and do not cover all possibilities, for more comprehensive information, please check the upstream documentation.

 ## Create and attach a volume